Akuli/jou/doc/compiler_internals/lazy-recompile.md

      name      hash             hash

-The file name starts with **a simple name** whose purpose is to make the file name more human-readable:
+The file name starts with **a simple name** whose purpose is to make the file name more human-readable.
-The compiler does not rely on it to identify the file.
+The compiler does not rely on it in any way.
 Note that the simple name may contain underscores.

 The **content hash** depends on all data that is given to LLVM when compiling.
 It changes when LLVM would produce a different result.
-For example, it will stay the same if you fix a typo in a comment, but it will change if you modify `examples/hello.jou` to print something else.
+For example, it will stay the same if you fix a typo in a comment, but it will change if you modify `examples/hello.jou` to print something else than "Hello World".
 This is implemented by feeding the AST to
 [a builder](../../compiler/builders/hash_builder.jou) that is just like [the LLVM builder](../../compiler/builders/llvm_builder.jou)